 6. Triceps Kickback with Dumbbells

 The triceps make up most of the upper arm.
-These important muscles are involved in most, if not all pushing motions of the upper body.
+These critical muscles are involved in most, if not all, upper-body pushing motions.

 How to Perform

-- Hold one dumbbell in each hand in standing.
+- Hold one dumbbell in each hand in a standing position.

 - Bend over at the waist until your trunk is parallel to the ground.